non87/python-viz-workshop/README.md

 # Python Data Visualization Workshop
-Repository for the 2021 Summer Python Visualization Workshop at Northwestern University
+Repository for the 2021 Summer Python Visualization Workshop at Northwestern University.